 If you can achieve 15 crucially important activities each week, wouldn’t that be a good week?

-One of the main reasons people struggle to stay focused on a task or project is because they haven’t emotionally and intellectually sold themselves on the thing they’re trying to achieve.
+One of the main reasons people struggle to maintain focus on a task or project is because they haven’t emotionally and intellectually sold themselves on the thing they’re trying to achieve.

-The end result of doing the thing they’re doing isn’t big enough to keep their attention or move them into action.
+The end result of doing the thing they’re doing isn’t big enough to keep their focus and concentration or move them into action.

 When you sell yourself on doing something you are clear about: